RMITLibrary/easy_cite/markdown/apa7thed.md

 **Reference list**

-The reference list citation should include: the author(s) name, year of publication, title of the practical/laboratory manual in italics, a description of the form type inside square brackets e.g. [Practical manual], LMS@Publisher name, and a retrieval statement in the form of a URL (use the login page).
+The reference list citation should include: the author(s) name, year of publication, title of the practical/laboratory manual in italics, a description of the form type inside square parentheses e.g. [Practical manual], LMS@Publisher name, and a retrieval statement in the form of a URL (use the login page).

+##### Rule

+> {.hanging-indent}Author, A. A. (Year). *Title of practical/laboratory manual* [Format description].
+Platform name e.g. Canvas. https://rmit.xxxxx {/.hanging-indent}

+##### Example

 > {.hanging-indent}Mouradov, A. (2017). *ONPS1052 gene technologies 1 - practical class* [Practical manual].
-Canvas@RMIT University. https<nolink>://rmit.instructure.com {/.hanging-indent}
+Canvas@RMIT University. https://rmit.instructure.com {/.hanging-indent}

 ###### end-subtype-content